jsafe00/her-running-medals/README.md

 # Showcasing my running medals 🏃‍♀️

 Just like a marathon, you can't finish the race by trying to run as fast as you can from the outset.
 You win by conserving your resources and pacing yourself.
-Software development is a marathon,  not a sprint.  - Richard Martin, The Clean Coder
+Software development is a marathon,  not a sprint.  - Robert C. Martin, The Clean Coder

 #myprecious🤣